daniel-mizsak/python-package-template/README.md

 ### Documentation
 The documentation is built with Sphinx and it is hosted both on ReadTheDocs and GitHub Pages.\
-Both of these services are recommended, however ReadTheDocs requires a bit more setup, but I prefer it as it does not require an extra feature branch to be present.
+Both of these services are recommended, however ReadTheDocs requires a bit more setup.

 ## GitHub repository settings
 The following settings are enabled in my repository settings: